César Cernuda: Career

+In July, 2026, Cernuda was appointed Vice President of the Board of Endeavor España, an organisation dedicated to identifying and supporting high-impact entrepreneurs with the potential to build world-leading companies at global scale, of which he had been a board member since 2025.

+Cernuda has also served as president of Microsoft Asia Pacific.
+At Microsoft, he was instrumental in accelerating the company's transformation for the cloud era.

+Cernuda serves as an independent director and chair of the ESG Committee for Gestamp.
+He is vice president of the American Chamber of Commerce in Spain and a member of IESE Business School's International Advisory Board.

 Personal life

 Cernuda holds a bachelor's degree in business administration and marketing from ESIC University and completed a Management Development Program at the IESE Business School at the University of Navarra in Spain.
 He has also completed the Leadership for Senior Executives program at the Harvard Business School.
 He is married and has two children.

+Cernuda completed the Leading Sustainable Corporations Programme at Oxford University's Saïd Business School.